 - Some sort of chemical trauma to your body

 Histamine leaves your body by way of various enzymes in your body that are in charge of breaking down histamine in your body.
-Histamine is known as a biogenic amine, which means that it triggers an inflammatory response in your body to make this happen.
+It is known as a biogenic amine.
+Which means that it triggers an inflammatory response in your body to make this happen.

 Understanding DAO Deficiency

 A DAO deficiency is what we might understand as the gene defect which makes it difficult for your body to “unload” histamine from your body.
 Causing a histamine overload, and triggering all of those nasty symptoms that we previously mentioned.

 While they are possible, they are not very probable.
 From the populations that I have seen, from people who think that they have a lack in that ability, I would argue that it is being overly-suspected and overdiagnosed.